 Use Homemade Repellent Powders

-Any number of ordinary household powders and substances are known to repel ants when sprinkled around doorways and other entry points to the kitchen.
+Some ordinary household powders and substances are anecdotally reported to repel ants when sprinkled around doorways and other entry points to the kitchen.

-Pepper and other spices and herbs.
-Sprinkle finely ground-up herbs and spices around areas where ants have been seen.
+- Pepper and other spices and herbs: Sprinkle finely ground-up herbs and spices around areas where ants have been seen.
 Some especially effective types include black pepper, cayenne pepper, cinnamon, chili powder, cloves, garlic, bay leaves, mint leaves, and basil.
-The smell of these herbs and spices will cause ants to move in the opposite direction.
+The smell of these herbs and spices may repel ants.

 Use Repellent Liquids